Skip to content

 --specialist One of these required Specialist name to launch from.
 Mutually exclusive with --profile.

---profile One of these required Easy profile name to launch from.
+--profile One of these required Project profile name to launch from.
 Mutually exclusive with --specialist.

 --name Required (or supplied by profile) Managed-agent instance name.
 Optional only when --profile is used and the selected profile stores a default managed-agent name.